Our interview with the former big league catcher. Plus an update from 2023!

 Billy Bryan was born on December 4, 1938 in Morgan, GA.
 Morgan is a small town in the southwestern part of the state.

 He was signed by the Kansas City Athletics as undrafted free agent in 1960.
-Billy began his pro career that same year with the Sanford Greyhounds in the Florida State League, before spending time with Albuquerque Dukes.
+Billy began his pro baseball career that same year with the Sanford Greyhounds in the Florida State League, before spending time with Albuquerque Dukes.

 Bryan’s Time as a Big League Catcher